Contents

 Why does this matter to your agency?
 And how can you tell if you have a problem?
 Read on to find out.

-The Impact of Poor Website Navigation on Your Agency
+Daily Detours: Problems Poor Website Navigation Causes Your Agency

-Communications Take Too Much Staff Time: Those phone calls from citizens who can’t figure out how to pay their water bill online or reserve a park for their family reunion?
-They’re taking up your staff’s valuable time that they could use on other things.
+Communications Take Too Much Staff Time: Those phone calls from citizens who can’t figure out how to pay their water bill or reserve a park?
+They’re taking up your staff’s valuable time.

-Distrust in Government Agencies: Residents dissatisfied with their digital experiences are less likely to trust government agencies.
-Distrustful residents are more difficult to govern, making life more difficult at every level of your organization.
+Distrust in Government Agencies: Residents who are unhappy with their digital experiences are less likely to trust government agencies.
+Distrustful residents are harder to govern.
+And that makes life more difficult at every level of your organization.

-Compounding Digital Inequities: Racial/ethnic minorities and lower-income Americans report higher difficulties with government website navigation.
-While narrowing the digital divide is a complex challenge, making information easier to access on your site can only be a step in the right direction.
+Worsening Digital Inequities: Racial/ethnic minorities and lower-income Americans report higher difficulties with government website navigation.
+Narrowing the digital divide is a complex challenge.
+But making information easier to access on your site can only be a step in the right direction.

 How Do You Know if Your Government Website’s Navigation is Working?

 Is your agency’s website working for your citizens?
-Here’s how you can tell:
+Here’s how you can tell if you have a problem:

 Phone Calls: You get repeated phone calls asking for the same information.
 Ask different departments’ receptionists about questions they get frequently.
-You might discover that reserving a park for an event is not as easy as you thought!
+You might discover that reserving a park for an event isn’t as easy as you thought!

 Complaints: Your social media accounts get tagged with people complaining about your website.
-Yes, we know.
-Some people will complain about anything!
-But smart organizations take note if they’re repeatedly getting the same feedback.
+Yes, we know: Some people will complain about anything!
+But smart organizations take note if they’re getting the same feedback over and over.

-Google Analytics: Google Analytics is a goldmine of data about how people interact with your website.
-Download our e-book for examples of how to use Google Analytics for government websites.
+Google Analytics: Google Analytics is a goldmine of data about how people interact with your site.
+Read our guide for examples of how to use Google Analytics for government websites.

-Now that you understand the issues your website navigation may be causing you, what should you do?
+You understand the issues your website navigation may be causing you.
+So what should you do?

 - The fundamentals of user-centric design